Online Advanced Standing Master of Social Work (MSW) Programs

 Full-time programs generally accept applications for summer term admission (as students typically complete their bridge coursework during the summer months before starting their advanced classes in the fall).
 On the other hand, part-time advanced standing MSW programs may take applications during the spring or fall terms, depending on the program.
 Finally, the number of BSW course credits that students are able to transfer to their MSW can also have an impact on their start date.

-• Strong performance in one’s BSW field practicum.
+• Strong performance in one’s BSW field practicum

 In addition to the above requirements, advanced standing MSW programs typically require a letter of recommendation from a faculty member of the applicant’s BSW program, as well as a letter from the applicant’s undergraduate-level field practicum supervisor that attests to his or her qualifications for the advanced standing program.